asmuth/brokerd/readme.md

     echo "! stream where(action = 'signup') since(-60) until(now)" | nc localhost 2323

-_subscribe to all signups from ref2 now on:_
+_subscribe to all signups where referrer=ref2 from now on:_

     echo "! stream where(action = 'signup') and where(referrer = 'ref2')" | nc localhost 2323